We provide Creative Writing for Wellbeing courses throughout the year in Bristol.

-Our Creative Writing for Wellbeing course is for people aged 55+ who wish to explore their wellbeing through creative writing.
-It provides a chance to look at themes of later life using creative writing, conversations and other creative approaches, playfully and seriously, in a supportive environment.
+Our current Creative Writing for Wellbeing course, entitled Stories and Reflections, is for adults who wish to explore themes from life using creative writing, conversations, and other creative approaches, playfully and seriously, in a supportive environment.

 Who teaches the course?

 Our Creative Writing for Wellbeing teacher is Fiona Hamilton, the co-founder of The Orchard Foundation.
 She has wide experience of working with groups using arts for wellbeing in the community, education and in healthcare settings.

 Fiona has extensive experience of working in the NHS and complementary care with people affected by cancer and other health challenges.
 She has also worked with young people on interactive art projects, such as Bited Sized, and teaches an MSc in therapeutic writing with Metanoia Institute.
 You can find out more about Fiona’s professional career and achievements here.

 The next course will take place from 4th October 2017 until 29th November 2017, with a break on 25th October 2017 for half term.
 It is open to anyone over the age of 18.